AshBardhan/robo-galactic-shooter/README.md

 ## Introduction

 This is not just another space robot shooter game.
-Your planet is under threat as the asteroids are approaching with uncertain speed.
-Your mission is to destroy them all before your battery is drained out completely and making you offline permanently.
-However, you can look for golden stars to recharge battery.
+Your planet is under threat as asteroids are approaching at uncertain speeds.
+Your mission is to destroy them all before your battery drains completely and makes you offline permanently.
+However, you can look for golden stars to recharge your battery.

-Survive till you go full offline!
+Survive until you go fully offline!

 ## Tech Stack